What we're about

-Film Acting Class for all skill levels
+Film Acting Class for all levels

-Peter Valentino Productions, 534 North Orange Drive, Los Angeles (Hollywood), 90036
+Located at: Peter Valentino Productions, 534 North Orange Dr., Los Angeles (Hollywood), 90036

 Scripts for scene study are provided in class, but students are also welcome to bring in scripts they wish to work on.

-For more information you may contact Peter at 323-867-7973.
+For more information, you can always contact Peter by phone or text at: 323-867-7973.